Dream interpretation: Early civilizations

 The ancient Akkadian Epic of Gilgamesh (Tablet V pictured) contains numerous examples of dream interpretation.

 The ancient Sumerians in Mesopotamia have left evidence of dream interpretation dating back to at least 3100 BC.
 Throughout Mesopotamian history, dreams were always held to be extremely important for divination and Mesopotamian kings paid close attention to them.
 Gudea, the king of the Sumerian city-state of Lagash (reigned c.
 2144–2124 BC), rebuilt the temple of Ningirsu as a result of a dream in which he was told to do so.
+Gudea dreamed of a huge and powerful figure who looked part god, part bird, and part storm, with lions beside him to show his strength.
+This figure told Gudea to build a temple, but Gudea did not fully understand the message.
+Ningirsu also promised to send gentle rain and good weather so the building would be successful, which shows that people at the time believed dreams were important messages that came during sleep when the mind was quiet and open.

 The standard Akkadian Epic of Gilgamesh contains numerous accounts of the prophetic power of dreams.
 First, Gilgamesh himself has two dreams foretelling the arrival of Enkidu.
 In one of these dreams, Gilgamesh sees an axe fall from the sky.
 The people gather around it in admiration and worship.
 Gilgamesh throws the axe in front of his mother Ninsun and then embraces it like a wife.
 Ninsun interprets the dream to mean that someone powerful will soon appear.
 Gilgamesh will struggle with him and try to overpower him, but he will not succeed.
 Eventually, they will become close friends and accomplish great things.
 She concludes, "That you embraced him like a wife means he will never forsake you.
 Thus your dream is solved."
 Later in the epic, Enkidu dreams about the heroes' encounter with the giant Humbaba.
 Dreams were also sometimes seen as a means of seeing into other worlds and it was thought that the soul, or some part of it, moved out of the body of the sleeping person and actually visited the places and persons the dreamer saw in his or her sleep.
 In Tablet VII of the epic, Enkidu recounts to Gilgamesh a dream in which he saw the gods Anu, Enlil, and Shamash condemn him to death.
 He also has a dream in which he visits the Underworld.